 3. Who have the heart of a teacher

-We don’t need you to be a 10/10 in each of these categories, but our apprenticeship program is going to stretch you in every area of your life.
+We don’t need you to be a 10/10 in each of these categories, but our apprenticeship program uses cycles of short 12-week goals to to stretch you in each of these areas.
 Start your application process today!

 What if I don’t have a musical background?

 Some of the best piano technicians in the world don’t have a musical background.
-They were former engineers, computer programmers, physicists, etc...
-Now there are also plenty of people in this trade who have a musical background and experience as a professional musician, piano teacher, or choir director.
-Regardless of your background, Well-Loved Piano’s apprenticeship program exists to help build an amazing career as a professional piano technician.
+Regardless of your background, Well-Loved Piano’s apprenticeship program exists to help you develop your skills and build an amazing career as a professional piano technician.

 What if I don’t have any experience?